Indoor Masses, Private Prayer, and Confession

 - Hand sanitizer will be at every available entrance and exit.

 - We will still be livestreaming all of our Masses.
 We have livestreamed our Masses for over three years, and we will certainly continue!
 If you don’t feel comfortable coming in person yet for Mass, don’t fret - Archbishop Lori has extended the dispensation from the obligation to attend Mass, and we’d love to have you join us online for Mass.
 Learn more here.

 - The Parish Center is open, but many Pastoral Staff are still working remotely.
 If you would have normally come into the Parish Center to ask a question, please email [email protected] or call 410-464-4000 and leave a voicemail.
 We will respond to your call or email promptly.

 I’d also encourage you to watch this video from the Archdiocese about what to expect:

 In our recent parish survey, 38% of comments included concern about others coming to Cathedral when sick or not following the guidelines.
 Please do not come to Cathedral if you are not well, are not comfortable, or are not able to follow the protocols above.
 We greatly appreciate your efforts to keep our parish family safe during this time.

-The best way to stay in touch with us is via this email list, as well as our website (see our response page here, frequently updated).
+The best way to stay in touch with us is via our website.
 If you have questions, please don’t hesitate to reach out.